Travelling by train from Florence

 room of Bologna station and think of the people who were there

-a train, or even you can empathize with the persons who were queuing
+waiting for a train, or even you can empathize with the persons

-up tor make a deposit into the Bank of Agriculture in the square
+who were queuing up tor make a deposit into the Bank of Agriculture

 But this can't happen in railway tunnels; you can only go through